triglex/papernews/docs/spec.rst

 #.
 User created list of news for category
 #.
 Multiple Papernews templates

 Web interface
 ^^^^^^^^^^^^^

-User operations
-User can create, remove and edit his account.
-If user created account and logins, he will be able to access site.
-User can chose Papernews content based on predifined choice.

-Landing page
-    * SEO (search engine optimizaion)
-    * Page that describes Papernews features
+User can see a landing page that describes Papernews features.

-Design and imlpementation of Papernews templates
-    * Custom templates design
-    * Custom templates implementation

-Develop news subscriber
-    * Page has static (content choser, temaplete choser) and dynamic parts (changing templates of Papernews)
-    * User can filter which news he will see using checkboxes of links that he proveded to the site
-    * Web interface provides aggregated news (for eg. newspapers like format) from user defined rss links
-    * Checkboxes include:
-        * Hackernews homepage support
-        * Reddit homepage support
-        * Subreddit support
-        * Support for current (maintenance) and new sites with each new version

-Papernews Search
-    * Search by:
+User can register, login remove or edit his account.
+If user is logged in, he will be able to access the news page.
+On the news page, user can filter different sources of article aggregators (news providers).
+There are multiple options to filter by:
+    * default article aggregators (hackernews, reddit)
+    * custom user provided article aggregators
+    * category (multiple premade article aggregators) for eg. sports, politics
+    * specific daily news genereted for the chosen hour

+User can also search articles by:
-        * Papernews id
+    * article id
-        * Web interface will created short news ID that will ease access to the news if user printed his daily news on paper.
+    * web interface will create short article ID that will ease access to the news if user printed his daily news on paper.
-        * For example below the heading of one news there will be an ID like "123abcd" and user will be able to search that news by ID or access https://Papernews.com/short/123abcd to view that specific news article.
+    * for example below the heading of one news there will be an ID like "123abcd" and user will be able to search that news by ID or access https://papernews.com/short/123abcd to view that specific news article.
-        * Papernews date created
+    * article date created
-        * Papernews keywords
+    * article keywords
-        * Papernews category
+    * article category

-Per hour frontpage generator
-    * Papernews content can be updated for desired time periods of day

-Papernews are portable
-    * Papernews can be downloaded
+User can choose between different templates (looks) for generating daily news.
+User can get his generated daily news:
-    * Papernews can be recieved via e-mail
+    * via e-mail
-        * Users can also schedule tailored e-mails
-    * Papernews can be viewed as HTML
+    * as HTML
+    * as PDF

 Links agregator